alien4cloud/alien4cloud-go-client/examples/undeploy-delete-app/README.md

 # Create an application from a template and deploy it on a location

-This example program shows how the Alien4Cloud go client can be used to run workflows on a deployed application.
+This example shows how the Alien4Cloud go client can be used to run workflows on a deployed application.

 ## Prerequisites